marxin/texi2rst-generated/sphinx/gccint/target-description-macros-and-functions/defining-data-structures-for-per-function-information.rst

 RTX can then be used to implement the ``__builtin_return_address`` function, for level 0.

-Note-earlier implementations of GCC used a single data area to hold all of the per-function information.
+Note---earlier implementations of GCC used a single data area to hold all of the per-function information.
 Thus when processing of a nested function began the old per-function data had to be pushed onto a stack, and when the processing was finished, it had to be popped off the